 Certain costs are not allocated to our operating segments and are instead reported under the caption "Unallocated Amounts".
 These costs include costs that do not align with one of our existing operating segments or are cost prohibitive to allocate, which primarily consist of our R&D function, regional or country expenses, certain foreign currency revaluation gains and losses on monetary balances in currencies other than our subsidiaries' functional currency and unusual items.
 Corporate support function costs (such as information technology, facilities, human resources, finance and legal), health benefits and incentive compensation are charged to our business segments at pre-determined budgeted amounts or rates.
-Differences from these pre-determined budgeted amounts.
+Differences from these pre-determined budgeted amounts or rates are captured within Unallocated Amounts.